 A visit means the member is actually examined by a professional provider.
-Covered expenses include consultations with written reports, as well as second opinion surgery consultations.
+Covered expenses include consultations with written reports and second opinion surgery consultations.

 7.4.20 Podiatry Services

 Covered for the diagnosis and treatment of a specific current problem.
 Routine podiatry services are not covered.